bobbingwide/oik-weight-zone-shipping/README.md

 # Does this support multiple rates per weight/shipping zone combination?

-Yes - from version 0.0.2

-Because this plugin is integrated with WooCommerce Shipping Zones you can achieve it by creating multiple shipping methods using Weight zone shipping.
+Yes.
+You can either define multiple rates per shipping rate table or create multiple shipping methods.

 For each shipping method you add to a zone set the Method Title to reflect the rates. e.g. UK second class, UK first class.

-Alternatively define multiple rates in the Shipping Rate table

 # Are there any other FAQs?